albertattard/java-boot-camp/01 - Primer.md

     /Users/albertattard/.gradle/caches/modules-2/files-2.1/com.google.guava/guava/28.2-jre/8ec9ed76528425762174f0011ce8f74ad845b756/guava-28.2-jre.jar
     ```

-    You can locate the Guava library used by our applicaiton using the following command
+    You can locate the Guava library, used by our application, using the following command

     ```bash
     $ find -L ~/.gradle/caches -name "guava-28.2-jre.jar"
     ```

+    Note that if you have not yet built the application Gradle may have not yet downloaded the Guava library into the local cache.

 1. Run the application using the `-cp` option